 I would argue that one of the most important parts of goal setting is reflection.
 Before you can take time to focus on your family goals this year, it’s important to reflect on the past.

 To reflect on last year, sit around a table with your family and acknowledge the lowlights and highlights from January to December.
 Take time to sit in the loss and sadness that the lowlights brought and take time to celebrate the growth and joy that the highlights brought.

 Here’s the thing: The negative things will be so much easier to recall.
 We don’t have to seek out negativity; it actually seems to seek us out.
 But when we shine light on the positive things, and when we begin to take time to acknowledge the good things that happened, we train ourselves to identify them more quickly and regularly.

-This last year has been full of curveballs, not only for us but also for our kids.
-They are learning, adjusting, growing, and overcoming—just as we are.
-This time of reflection will not only be a great starting point for 2021 family goals, but it’s also prime soil for your family to connect more deeply and grow stronger together.
+This time of reflection will not only be a great starting point for this year’s family goals, but it’s also prime soil for your family to connect more deeply and grow stronger together.

-After you’ve taken time to reflect on the past year, you get to dream and cast vision for your family during the new year.
-We’re all walking into 2021 with great uncertainty, but many things are still certain: God holds the whole world in His hands while still holding our fragile hearts.
+After you’ve taken time to reflect on the past year, you get to dream and cast vision for your family’s goals You might be walking into this year with great uncertainty, but many things are still certain: God holds the whole world in His hands while still holding our fragile hearts.
 He is all-powerful and personal.